DIKU-EDU/kudos/docs/system-calls.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ``void syscall_halt(void)``
-"""""""""""""""""""""""""""

   This is the only system call already implemented in KUDOS.
 It will unmount all mounted filesystems and then power off the machine (YAMS will terminate).
   This system call is the *only* method for userland processes to cause the machine to halt.

 Process Related
 ^^^^^^^^^^^^^^^

 ``int syscall_spawn(char const* filename)``
-"""""""""""""""""""""""""""""""""""""""""""

   * Create a new (child) user process which loads the file identified by ``filename`` and executes the code in it.

   * Returns the process ID of the new process, or a negative number on error.

 ``void syscall_exit(int retval)``
-"""""""""""""""""""""""""""""""""

   * Terminate the running process with the exit code ``retval``.

   * This function halts the process and never returns.

   * ``retval`` must be positive, as a negative value indicates a system call error in ``syscall_join()`` (see next).

 ``int syscall_join(int pid)``
-"""""""""""""""""""""""""""""

   * Wait until the child process identified by ``pid`` is finished (i.e. calls ``process_exit()``).

   * Returns the exit code of the child, i.e., the value the child passed to ``syscall_exit()`` (or returned from ``main()``).

   * Returns a negative value on error.

 File-System Related
 ^^^^^^^^^^^^^^^^^^^

 ``int syscall_read(int filehandle, void *buffer, int length)``
-""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-* Read at most *length* bytes from the file identified by ``filehandle`` into ``buffer``.
+  * Read at most ``length`` bytes from the file identified by ``filehandle`` into ``buffer``.

   * The read starts at the current file position, and the file position is advanced by the number of bytes actually read.

   * Returns the number of bytes actually read (e.g. ``0`` if the file position is at the end of file), or a negative value on error.

   * If the ``filehandle`` is 0, the read is done from ``stdin`` (the console), which is always considered to be an open file.

   * Filehandles 1 and 2 cannot be read from, and attempt to do so will always return an error code.

 ``int syscall_write(int filehandle, const void *buffer, int length)``
-"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

   * Write *length* bytes from *buffer* to the open file identified by ``filehandle``.

   * Writing starts at the current file position, and the file position is advanced by the number of bytes actually written.

   * Returns the number of bytes actually written, or a negative value on error.
 (If the return value is less than *length* but ≥ 0, it means that some error occured but that the file was still partially written).

   * If the ``filehandle`` is 1, the write is done to ``stdout`` (the console), which is always considered to be an open file.

   * If the ``filehandle`` is 2, the write is done to ``stderr`` ( typically, also the console), which is always considered to be an open file.

   * Filehandle 0 cannot be written to and attempt to do so will always return an error code.